tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

   # ... the rest of the function definition goes here!
 ```

-Once you've documented each of your new tidiers and ran `devtools::document()`, you're done!
+Once you've documented each of your new tidiers and executed `devtools::document()`, you're done!
 Congrats on implementing your own broom tidiers for a new model object!

 ## Glossaries: Argument and Column Names {#glossary}